geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `params`: an object with additional parameters to add to the WMS request
 - `layerFilter`: an object to filter the layer.
 See [LayerFilter](LayerFilter.md) for details.
 - `search`: an object to configure the search features service.
 It is used to link a WFS service, typically with this shape: `{url: 'http://some.wfs.service', type: 'wfs'}`.
+- `fields`: if the layer has a wfs service configured, this can contain the fields (attributes) of the features, with custom configuration (e.g. aliases, types, etc.)
 - `credits`: includes the information to show in attribution.(`imageUrl`, `link`, `title`).

 ##### Multiple URLs